tflori/dependency-injector/README.md

 `new MyService(new DatabaseConnection)`.
 In the tests you can then pass a mock `new MyService(m::mock(DatabaseConnection::class))`.

-That would mean that everywhere in your application where you create an object of this class you have to now where your `DatabaseConnection` object is stored or create a new one.
+That would mean that everywhere in your application where you create an object of this class you have to know where your `DatabaseConnection` object is stored or create a new one.
 It's even more worse: when the interface for the class changes (for example an additional dependency get added) you will have to change this everywhere in your code.